(A) At a minimum, the request for proposal ("RFP") should include the following information:

 (B) As provided in the RFP, discussions and/or negotiations may be conducted with offerors who submit proposals for the purpose of clarification and/or correction, including any revisions that may occur during negotiations, to assure full understanding of and responsiveness to the requirements, terms and conditions and specifications of the RFP.
 Offerors shall be accorded fair and equal treatment in any clarification and/or correction and/or negotiation process.

-(2) Notice may be by electronic or paper bulletin board or by mailing of the RFP.
-Notice shall be advertised for the number of days determined by the department prior to the due date for submission of proposals.
+(1) The department shall post a notice of a request for proposal electronically on the department's website.
+Notice shall be given for the number of days determined by the department prior to the due date for submission of proposals.
 The notice shall state the time and place where proposals are to be received and the conditions under which proposals will be received.

-(D) RFP vendor conferences may be conducted to discuss the requirements, terms and conditions, specifications, and any other aspect of the RFP and to determine potential offerors for the proposed purchase.
+(D) RFP vendor conferences may be conducted to discuss the requirements, terms and conditions, specifications, and any other aspect of the RFP .
 Notice of a vendor conference shall be provided in the RFP.

-(E) Any requests by offeror for nondisclosure of confidential or proprietary information or trade secrets or assertions by offeror that information in its proposal, or the entire proposal, is confidential, proprietary or a trade secret shall be examined by the offeree to determine the validity of the request or assertion.
+(E) Any requests by offeror for nondisclosure of trade secrets or assertions by offeror that information in its proposal, or the entire proposal, is a trade secret shall be examined by the department to determine the validity of the request or assertion.
 Offeror requests or assertions must be in writing.
-If the parties do not agree, the offeror shall be informed in writing by the offeree regarding what portions of the proposal shall be disclosed.
+If the parties do not agree, the offeror shall be informed in writing by the department regarding what portions of the proposal shall be disclosed.
 The offeror may withdraw its proposal at any time prior to award of a contract.
-The RFP and all proposals, documents and other information, unless confidential, proprietary or a trade secret, concerning the RFP process shall be open to public inspection upon award of a contract.
+The RFP and all proposals, documents and other information, unless a trade secret, concerning the RFP process shall be open to public inspection upon award of a contract.

 (1) The supplies and/or services offered are not in compliance with the requirements, specifications, and terms and conditions set forth in the RFP; or

-(2) Pricing offered is considered to be excessive in comparison with existing market conditions or exceeds the available funds of the offeree; or
+(2) Pricing offered is considered to be excessive in comparison with existing market conditions or exceeds the available funds of the state; or

-(3) It is determined that award of a contract would not be in the best interests of the offeree and/or the state.
+(3) It is determined that award of a contract would not be in the best interests of the state.

-(G) The offeree may award a contract in whole or in part to one or multiple offerors.
-Notice of any potential partial and/or multiple party award(s) shall be provided in the RFP with specificity as to the supplies and/or services that may be subject to a partial and/or multiple award.
+(G) The department of administrative services may award a contract in whole or in part to one or multiple offerors.
+Notice of any potential partial and/or multiple party award(s) shall be provided in the RFP .

-(H) Written notice of an award shall be sent to the successful offeror.
-Notice of an award shall be provided to all other offerors within a reasonable period and notice of an award shall be made available to the public.
+(H) Notice of an award shall be provided to the successful offeror.
+Notice of an award shall be posted on the department's website.

 Promulgated Under: 119.03